homebotties/homebotties/README.md

   - Any computer (even a chromebook is fine!), and a phone (to run your bot app)
   - Raspberry Pi
-    - Configure the network, change hostname
+    - Configure the network/hostname
-    - Be able SSH into it!
+    - Enable SSH

 1. Clone repo and install dependencies